huuff/exobrain/computer-technology/networking/http/http2/http2-requires-tls.md

 * Not only does it require TLS, but also very specific ciphers.
 * HTTP/2 also requires TLS to be negotiated between a client and a server, through [[alpn]]
 * This comes also from some ideological purity that HTTPS everywhere should be standard.
-* Wrapping HTTP/2 into HTTPS packets made them more opaque to proxies that tended to break compatibility with HTTP/1.
-Or so I've been told.
+* Wrapping HTTP/2 into HTTPS packets made them more opaque to proxies that tended to break compatibility with HTTP/1, so encryption helps to combat [[ossification]]